 October 26, 1960-January 13, 2012

 Pat graduated from Burbank High school 1978.
-He leaves behind his wife Gabby daughter Hailey son Cade, mother Doris, sister Sharon brothers Mike &Billy.
+He leaves behind his wife Gabby daughter Hailey son Cade, mother Doris, father Wallace D. Webster, sister Sharon, brothers Mike and Billy.
 Pat has lived in Temecula for the last 12 years.